abbasio/Grapple-Boy/README.md

 The ultimate goal is to create a 2D platformer with a grappling hook element.

-I am starting from scratch, and documenting the code so that other aspiring developers with little to no programming experience can hopefully learn from the code.
+I am starting from scratch, and documenting the code so that other aspiring developers with little to no programming experience can hopefully learn from it.

 The vast majority of code can be found in .gml files under src>objects and src>scripts